Ukraine is fighting 50,000 troops in Russia’s Kursk region, Zelensky says

 Ukrainian troops “continue to hold back” the “nearly 50,000-strong enemy group” in Kursk, Zelensky said in a post on Telegram after receiving a briefing from General Oleksandr Syrskyi, the Commander-in-Chief of Ukraine’s Armed Forces.

+Russian forces launched offensives into Kursk in several waves on Monday, a spokesperson for one of Ukraine’s mechanized brigades said Tuesday, though none of them were successful.

+“They stormed with a battalion-sized force,” Anastasiia Blyshchyk said, adding that Ukrainian forces destroyed Russian vehicles and equipment, and that “the Russian invaders were eliminated.”
+It was “a black day for the Russian occupiers,” she said.

 Kyiv launched its incursion into Russia’s Kursk region in August, taking by surprise not just Moscow, but also its allies.
-It said at the time, that the operation was necessary, because Russia had been planning to launch a new attack on Ukraine from the region.
+It said at the time that the operation was necessary, because Russia had been planning to launch a new attack on Ukraine from the region.
+It said it was aiming to create a “buffer zone” to prevent future cross-border attacks.

+The Kursk offensive, the first ground invasion of Russia by a foreign power since World War II, caught Moscow completely unprepared.

-Ukrainian advanced quickly deep into Russia’s territory and have since maintained control over hundreds of square miles of Russia’s territory.
+Ukrainian troops advanced quickly, deep into Russia’s territory and have since maintained control over hundreds of square miles of Russia’s territory.
 And while Russia has reclaimed some settlements, the line of control has barely changed over the past months.

 A US official told CNN on Sunday that Russia has amassed a large force of tens of thousands — including recently arrived North Korean troops — to carry out an assault on the Ukrainian positions in Kursk.
 The official said the offensive was expected in the coming days.